 Appointing a trusted person to act as your agent in making medical decisions for you in the event that you become incapacitated and unable to speak for yourself is an important decision.
 A health care proxy will ensure that your medical treatment instructions are carried out, especially in the event that you and your family may disagree about treatment.
 Without a health care proxy, your loved ones would face filing for guardianship through Probate Court, a potentially lengthy and costly process.

 - Living Wills

 When someone is left in a vegetative state due to terminal illness or severe injury, their family will likely be burdened with extremely difficult decisions to make on their behalf.
 A living will is a legal document which outlines any instructions and preferences regarding which life-saving measures are to be taken by medical staff to save or prolong an individual’s life, as well as instructions for end-of-life pain management.
 Without a living will in place family members may need to make decisions for you, and doctors may be legally responsible to perform procedures that you would not want.
-Our experienced living will attorneys will help you to set up a legally-binding living will to take the burden of your family and see that you are the one making these decisions.
+Our experienced attorneys will help you to set up a living will to take the burden off of your family and ensure that you are the one making these decisions.

 - Inheritance and Estate Tax Planning

 When planning your estate, it is important to also plan on estate tax.
 Failure to consider these taxes may result in seeing less of your legacy going to your loved ones.
 Beneficiaries of your estate may be left with the responsibility of paying sizable taxes on their inheritance.
 An experienced estate planning lawyer from Carter DeYoung will walk you through all of the options of your will and help you to determine the best way to manage your estate.